With its gorgeous scenery and rich history, it’s no wonder Italy has been a tourist magnet for centuries and has over 90 million tourists annually.

 Not just that, with the advancements and demands in the market, Italy has become a popular destination for blooming in the automobile, tourism and fashion industry.
 This has initiated the growth of local and foreign businesses in the country and many entrepreneurs have started considering Italy as one of the most favourable options to run or expand their businesses.

-While Italy has one of the most centralised banking systems in the world, it also has long processes and strict documentation requirements if a foreigner wants to open a business account.
-So, if you are a foreigner with a business idea in mind and want to open a business account in Italy, we'll walk you through the best options to prepare you well before you step into the Italian market!
+While Italy has one of the most centralised financial systems in the world, it also has long processes and strict documentation requirements when anyone wants to open a business account.
+So, if you are not an Italian with a business idea in mind and want to open a business account in Italy, we'll walk you through the best options to prepare you well before you step into the Italian market!

 Why is Italy a great place to start a business?

-There are multiple reasons why non-residents might choose to open a business bank account in Italy.
+There are multiple reasons why international entrepreneurs might choose to open a business account in Italy.
 Below are some popular examples of why Italy is a great place to do business from:

 - Investment friendly: Italy is the 10th largest economy in the world (by nominal GDP) and the 3rd largest euro area economy after Germany and France.
 The free economy of Italy welcomes investors and has implemented significant reforms, such as setting up a high-level committee under the Ministry of Economic Development, to gain the trust and confidence of investors.